mihailtd/starter/README.md

   - Opens the urls in the browser
 - Run `devspace purge` to remove all the resources that were installed in kubernetes, except the ones installed manually.

+In order for the DNS to work, you will need add local DNS resolvers for the following domains:

+1. `server.starter.local` - this is the domain that the GraphQL server is deployed to
+2. `client.starter.local` - this is the domain that the client application is deployed to

 ## TO-DO

 1. [TODO] initialize SQL is not working